Gill Law Group, PC Serving Irvine, San Jose, and Newport Beach

 Paternity proceedings are the first step in protecting a parent’s legal rights and responsibilities regarding the care, custody, and control of their children.
 Likewise, such proceedings are a significant starting point for securing financial support for minor children.
 Given the significance of such proceedings, retaining effective legal counsel to preserve those rights is vital to the interests of the parties.

-Establishing Paternity in California
+Comprehensive Guide to Paternity Laws in California

 In California, issues of parentage can be resolved through judicial determination.
 Several legal presumptions conclusively establish the fact of paternity.